oneeve8/kobble-data/content/feamber.md

 It became an obsession to finish it.
 I thought to myself: *why am I wasting my time doing this*?
 But for some reason, I had to complete the puzzle even though I felt like I was procrastinating on other things.

 Then I realised there were online puzzles.
-So I
+So I got obsessed with those for a while.

 A puzzle is easier to do if you find all the edges first.
 Then you put all the pieces into piles by Color and then by shape.